yongcaoSJTU/yongcaoSJTU.github.io/_pages/about.md

 Please feel free to contact me: yongcao@sjtu.edu.cn

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 The first paper by the master student Guoshuo Huang has been accepted by _Physics of Fluids_, entitled "Aerodynamic forces and flows around a wall-mounted body in typhoon boundary layers".
+- *2024.12*: &nbsp;🎉🎉 The first paper by the master student Guoshuo Huang has been published _Physics of Fluids_, entitled ["Aerodynamic forces and flows around a wall-mounted body in typhoon boundary layers"](https://doi.org/10.1063/5.0244352).
 Congratulations!
 - *2024.11*: &nbsp;🎉🎉 Our work of generating small-scale turbulence is invited by Prof. George Karniadakis to give a speech at CRUNCH Seminar, Brown University.

 # 📝 Publications